Understanding Your Mortgage APR

 What Is APR?

-APR is expressed as a percentage and takes into account not only the interest rate, but also many of the costs that are associated with the loan.
-When it comes to borrowing a mortgage, these costs can include items such as origination fees, application fees, processing fees, discount points, and other types of fees that lenders may charge.
+APR is expressed as a percentage and takes into account not only the interest rate but also many of the costs that are associated with the loan.
+When it comes to borrowing a mortgage, these costs can include such items as these, among others:

-APR provides a more comprehensive picture of the total cost of the mortgage loan since it gives you an overall view of the fees and costs you would have to pay that are included in the finance charge.
+APR provides a more comprehensive picture of the total cost of the mortgage loan.
+It gives you an overall view of the fees and costs you would have to pay that are included in the finance charge.
 If you compare just the interest rate, the additional fees and costs aren’t represented, which could give you an incomplete picture when it comes to determining the actual cost of the loan.
+That could negatively impact your ability to budget accurately for your home loan costs.

 Since not all lenders charge the same fees or interest rates, comparing APRs is usually a better way to compare the total cost of your loan from one lender to another.